shabds/esatsang/README.md

 The program has configuration (within the code, for now) to specify start time and end time ranges for morning and evening satsang.
 It will poll the website during these times and wait until the login is made available.
 Once the login page is available, it will automatically login (based on given credentials) and attempt to play the live audio stream.

 Note that the program can be started at any time in the day - it will not do anything until the specified time windows for morning and evening satsang.
+I like to automate the start of the program as well using cron (or Task Scheduler in Windows).

 Look for the following lines in the code: